Venue: Committee Room 1, County Hall, Matlock, DE4 3AG

 There were no declarations of interest.

-RESOLVED that the minutes of the meeting of the Improvement and Scrutiny Committee - Resources held on 12 May, be confirmed as a correct record and signed by the Chairman.
+RESOLVED that the minutes of the meeting of the Improvement & Scrutiny Committee Resources held on 21 July be confirmed as a correct record and signed by the Chairman

 (Questions may be submitted to be answered by the Scrutiny Committee, or Council officers who are attending the meeting as witnesses, on any item that is within the scope of the Committee.
 Please see the procedure for the submission of questions at the end of this agenda)

 I’ve raised questions at this Committee before - in December 2021 and May 2022 relating to Equalities and Wellbeing.

 In May the draft Wellbeing strategy referenced HSE 2020 national statistics – e.g. 5.8 days sickness per employee.
 No figures for DCC were included within the report or comparison data available albeit requested.